Further Evidence for Near-Tsirelson Bell-CHSH Violations in Quantum Field Theory via Haar Wavelets: Bumpification (Step 2)

 \section{Bumpification (Step 2)}

 Assume now that for a given \(\eta \in (\sqrt2 -1, 1)\), we can find a resolution \(\{N_0,N_1,K\}\) and initial test functions, in terms of Haar wavelets \eqref{eq:expansion}, which present an exact solution to the system of equations \eqref{eq:28}.
-That is, in this section we \textit{assume} \cref{conj:soluble} is true, and demonstrate that these initial test functions can be transformed into continuous and differentiable versions consistent with the smoothness requirements of QFT.
+That is, in this section we \textit{assume} Conjecture \ref{conj:soluble} is true (possibly by assuming Conjecture \ref{conj:max} is true), and demonstrate that these initial test functions may be transformed into \(C^{\infty}\) versions consistent with the smoothness requirements of QFT.

-The process is as follows: In \cref{sub:bumpHaar}, we introduce \(C^\infty\) versions of the Haar wavelets by smoothing out their points of discontinuity, using a small tuning parameter \(\varepsilon>0\).
-Then, in \cref{sub:bumpTest}, we demonstrate that by choosing \(\varepsilon\) sufficiently small, these ``bumpified'' Haar wavelets closely approximate the original wavelets (in the appropriate sense).
-This ensures that, after substituting the \(C^\infty\) wavelets for the original ones in the expansion \eqref{eq:expansion}, the system of equations \eqref{eq:28} remains satisfied up to the desired degree of precision.
+The process is as follows: In Subsection \ref{sub:bumpHaar}, we introduce \(C^\infty\) versions of the Haar wavelets by smoothing out their points of discontinuity, using a small tuning parameter \(\varepsilon>0\).
+Then, in Subsection \ref{sub:bumpTest}, we demonstrate that by choosing \(\varepsilon\) sufficiently small, these ``bumpified'' Haar wavelets closely approximate the original wavelets (in the appropriate sense).
+This ensures that, after substituting the \(C^\infty\) wavelets for the original ones in the expansion \eqref{eq:expansion}, the system of equations \eqref{eq:28} remains satisfied up to the desired degree of precision, controlled by \(\varepsilon.\)